The i-Rocks K71M RGB Illuminated Mechanical Keyboard Review

 There is nothing significantly negative about the K71M RGB while gaming.
 It offers a good feel in terms of latency, precision, and control.
 Perhaps, the only weak point would be a perceived higher latency compared to other mechanical KB with very low latencies.
 Sadly, this higher input-lag feeling is just based on our subjective perception since i-Rocks doesn’t give the response times of the K71M RGB.
 Despite this subjective feeling, we consider the K71M RGB a good mechanical KB for gaming purposes and most users.

 As described in the specification section, the K71M RGB also features a useful Smart dial wheel.
 The Smart wheel is powered by Windows 10 without additional software.
 The only requirement to enjoy this nice feature is to use the latest Windows 10 version.

 This feature consists of a dial with an aluminum anchor and a quality plastic button located in the upper right corner of the keyboard along with three smaller buttons as hotkeys to switch wheel modes located to its left.
 You can configure and customize the Smart Wheel function using the Windows 10 built-in software.
-It automatically switches to your preferred tool depending on software you’re using.
-In fact, we can switch between different tools: scrolling, zoom, rotation, multimedia control and more.
+It automatically switches to your preferred tool depending on the software you’re using.
+We can switch between different tools: scrolling, zoom, rotation, multimedia control, and more.

 To configure and customize the Wheel’s functionalities, go to Windows 10 Settings > Devices > Wheel as you can see in the screenshot below.